timetag/timetag.github.io/docs/actions.rst

         Channels can also be used as routers.
 For examples, you can route events to different Virtual Instruments based on some status that is controlled by the markers.

+- ``cancel_emit(chn)``
+    Flush all the previously emitted events in the channel ``chn``.

+    Canceling emitting a real channel from a timetag file will terminate the analysis before the ETA reaches the ending of the current section of the file.

 Examples
 ......